 Once you have your test scripts written, it’s time to use them in your test plan to ensure the effectiveness of your system.
 Crafting a variety of automated test scripts gives you better testing options down the road.
 These scripts can be:

-In contrast, an automated testing solution can be deployed rapidly and repeatedly.
-Solutions can even perform what’s known as continuous testing, in which an automated test script is run “on repeat” to monitor for changes.
+An automated testing solution can be deployed rapidly and repeatedly.
+Solutions can even perform continuous testing, in which an automated test script is run “on repeat” to monitor for changes.
 Organizations using an automated testing platform like Cyara can determine how often and at what intervals to conduct automated tests.
 This allows teams to step away from the testing process to focus on other initiatives, and be alerted when a problem is found.

 - Test widely.
 By removing the manpower and time concerns of a manual test, the right automated solution can efficiently cover more areas and ensure a fully functioning system.